Roasbeef/iTunes-Notify/README.md

 iTunes-Notify
 =============

-A little hack I threw together that notifies with info of current song through growl
+A little hack I threw together to send a growl notification with info of the current playing song